MintuJohnsontj/HollywoodRecommenderSystem/README.md

 P(B) = prior probability of B; P(A) = prior probability of class A; P(B|A) = occurrence of predictor B given class A probability.

   Assuming Gaussian distribution will give rise to Gaussian Naive Bayes (GNB) or multinomial distribusion will give Multinomial Naive Bayes (MNB).

+ ## Flask Framework
+ Flask is a micro web framework written in Python.
+It is classified as a microframework because it does not require particular tools or libraries.
+It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions.
+However, Flask supports extensions that can add application features as if they were implemented in Flask itself.
+Extensions exist for object-relational mappers, form validation, upload handling, various open authentication technologies and several common framework related tools.